 For each well, injection into the intended zones will be through the open borehole, with or without a slotted (perforated) liner, below the cemented solid casing.
-Alteration of the injection perforations and other rework operations must be properly reported using EPA Form 7520-12.
+Alteration of the injection perforations and other rework operations must be properly reported using EPA Form 7520-12 in Appendix C--Approved Changes and Workover Plans and Sample Forms.
 Injection between the outermost casing and the well bore is prohibited.
 The injection interval of the proposed well will be at a depth so as not to cause the migration of injected fluids into Underground Sources of Drinking Water (USDW).